mdraminski/CytoMeth/README.md

 - Prepare panel file (in .bed format) with panel coordinates and control coordinates '*SeqCap\_EPI\_CpGiant\_hg38\_custom\_liftOver\_phage.bed*'.

 If you used different panel or performed whole genome analysis, please prepare the '.bed' file defining genomic regions covered by your design, to compute not biased statistics.
 The control is used to estimate bisulfite conversion efficiency.
 Remember to add the sequence of your control e.g. enterobacteria phage lambda genome to the reference genome file so that captured controls can be mapped to the lambda genome.
 Reassuming, the reference genome file must be extended with a control sequence.
+Notice that all reference files are located in */referenceData/* directory.
 Important: Check if your panel file (bed format) control sequence coordinates has the same name (header ID) as in reference fasta file.

 ## Running the CytoMeth Processing